KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 Continuous learning is important to me.
 This year, I earned three new certifications.

-In May, I obtained an [AWS Cloud Practitioner certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).
+In May, I obtained an [AWS Cloud Practitioner Certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).
 This certification has enabled me to better "speak" the common language of AWS.

-In July, I obtained CockroachDB pIntroduction to Distributed SQL and CockroachDB](https://university.cockroachlabs.com/courses/course-v1:crl+intro-to-distributed-sql-and-cockroachdb+self-paced/about) and [Practical First Steps with CockroachDB](https://university.cockroachlabs.com/courses/course-v1:crl+practical-first-steps-with-crdb+self-paced/about) certifications.
+In July, I obtained CockroachDB [Introduction to Distributed SQL and CockroachDB](https://university.cockroachlabs.com/courses/course-v1:crl+intro-to-distributed-sql-and-cockroachdb+self-paced/about) and [Practical First Steps with CockroachDB](https://university.cockroachlabs.com/courses/course-v1:crl+practical-first-steps-with-crdb+self-paced/about) certifications.
 I really enjoyed [CockroachDB University](https://university.cockroachlabs.com/).
 The lessons were succint, yet very well communicated how CockroachDB works and what sets it apart from Postgres.

 ## Tangential Learning